 [Author: Bill Fischer]

 Legally, it is required for 'places of public accommodation', educational institutions, government and federally funded organizations are required to comply with the regulations listed below.
 There has been a general lack of awareness and compliance by media creators.
-This is especially true in the public sector web space.
+This is especially true in the public-sector web space.
 Accessibility rights advocacy groups have been ramping up lawsuits in an attempt to drive compliance.
 UsableNet's accessibility lawsuit report (external link) provides an excellent snapshot of the current state of the activity.
 Photo Illustration by Bill Fischer.

 Title II & III of the ADA

 Title II sets requirements for Local government, state government, private and public education.
 Title III sets requirements for places of public accommodation.
 These laws Prohibit discrimination on the basis of disability in all cases.
 This means media must meet WCAG 2.1 level AA requirements for electronic media.
 In general, “courses and examinations related to professional, educational, or trade-related applications, licensing, certifications, or credentialing must be provided in a place and manner accessible to people with disabilities, or alternative accessible arrangements must be offered”.